-In the parliamentary year 1967-68 a total of 15 oral questions, with or without ensuing debate, were put to the three Executives and, after July 1967, the merged Commission, and three to the Council; the 1968-69 figure will certainly be higher.
+In the parliamentary year 1969-70 a total of 15 oral questions, with or without ensuing debate, were put to the Commission.

 With the Community's responsibilities growing as they are doing, it is becoming absolutely essential that steps should be taken in the near future to give the Parliament wider powers and to make it more representative, for example by causing it to be elected by direct universal suffrage.
 This is bound to come, despite the hesitations that have prevented it up to now.